oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    -03

+   * Discussion on holder binding and privacy of stored credentials
+   * Add some context about SD-JWT being general-purpose despite being a product of the OAuth WG
+   * Use ES256 instead of RS256 in examples
+   * Fix the Document History (which had a premature list for -03)

+   -02

    * Disclosures are now delivered not as a JWT but as separate base64url-encoded JSON objects.
    * In the SD-JWT, digests are collected under a `_sd` claim per level.
    * Terms "II-Disclosures" and "HS-Disclosures" are replaced with "Disclosures".